 Having ascertained the presence of a large bias in subjective measurement, this section explores the relationship between the two primary means of objective measurement: GPS and compass and rope.
 In the literature, the main reservation regarding the use of GPS measurement in surveys is its performance on small plots.
 Furthermore, Keita and Carfagna (2009), Schoning et al. (2005), and Palmegiani (2009) all found that GPS tends on average to err on the negative side, i.e. to understate the area with respect to compass and rope.

-Table 13 presents descriptive statistics on the GPS and compass and rope area measurements completed as part of the methodological studies.
+Table 12 presents descriptive statistics on the GPS and compass and rope area measurements completed as part of the methodological studies.
 The data is presented in six classes of plot size as measured by compass and rope: level one contains all the smallest plots (less than 0.05 acres) whereas level six includes the largest plots (greater than or equal to 1.25 acres).
-Mean plot size is small in all countries, ranging from 0.38 acres in Ethiopia to 1.30 acres in Nigeria.
+Mean plot size is small in all countries, ranging from 0.27 acres in Tanzania to 1.31 acres in Nigeria.

-Table 13 - GPS vs Compass and Rope (CR) Measures
+Table 12 - GPS vs Compass and Rope (CR) Measures